Registration, cancellation, and refunds

 Will I get a refund if I choose to withdraw from a program?

-You may withdraw from a program or class online, on the phone, or in person up to five days prior to the program start date for a full refund.
+You may withdraw from a program or class by calling our municipal recreation line at 490-6666 or in person up to seven days prior to the program start date for a full refund.

 If, due to unforeseen circumstances you cannot attend or if you are unsatisfied with the program, please contact the recreation centre offering your program to discuss your eligibility for a refund.
 Once the program has begun, a pro-rated refund can be issued.